 I decided to try it just to satisfy my craving for a quick bite after my writer's workshop at Rittenhouse sqaure on a cold May Tuesday at 7:45PM.
-I was walking along the 18th St towards Market and saw the name Wrap Shack on the wall that was next to a cheese steak place.
-I quickly read the menu from outside.
-I liked the content and most importantly the price.
-The description on the menu was also very simple and clear.
+I

 I was quickly asked by the cashier with a pleasant smile as to what I wanted.
 I said give me couple minutes.
 I read the menu again and was torn between the Thai peanut popper on the Vegetable Wraps section and Shrimp Stir Fry wrap on the Seafood Wraps section of the menu.
 For a moment I also wanted to be safe and try the Buffalo Chicken Wrap on the Chicken and Steak Wraps section.
 But my love for seafood took me over and I asked for the Shrimp Stir Fry Wrap.